amankrs21/YouTube-Tools/README.md

 # YouTube-Video-Download
 You can download any YouTube Video using these Python Script

+Make sure your Machine should be connected to the Internet

 You do not have to import any library manually, python script will automatically download libraries according to their need.

 While pasting playlist link, please check playlist link first